-One of the best things about living in Lanark County is the amount of trails and wilderness available at our doorstep.
+One of the best things about living in Lanark County is the number of trails and wilderness available at our doorstep.
 You can drive minutes to some of the most spectacular views!
 When you live locally, you don’t always play locally.
-We all know that we have had more time to explore what our beautiful area has to offer recently and we hope everyone will continue to safely enjoy these fantastic sources of exercise, family time, fresh air and exploring.
+We all know that we have had more time to explore what our beautiful area has to offer recently and we hope everyone will continue to safely enjoy these fantastic sources of exercise, family time, fresh air, and exploring.

 One of our favourite things to do with our kids is go for a walk and explore a trail.
 Being outside is so important to our metal health and is a great place for quiet reflection alone or great conversation with others.
-We have checked-out a few that I listed below and hope to explore many more in years to come.
+We have checked out a few that I listed below and hope to explore many more in years to come.

 Murphy’s Point Provincial Park